Smallmouth Bass

 Topwater

-During the warmer months when bass are more likely to feed from the surface, as the smallmouth bass stay close to the shallower areas post-spawn to protect their fry, this technique is a must-try.
+During the warmer months when Bass are more likely to feed from the surface, as the smallmouth Bass stay close to the shallower areas post-spawn to protect their fry, this technique is a must-try.
 Anglers love this tactic mostly because it provides a front row seat to all the action, and there’s nothing more satisfying than watching a calm surface suddenly explode from an aggressive strike.

 It’s particularly effective in heavy vegetation areas, where Largemouth Bass have been known to strike right at the surface, tearing through anything in their way.
 Stick to shady areas and mind the speed at which you work your lure (the colder the water, the slower the retrieve).